Dr Poon, Leo Lit Man 潘烈文

 Dr Poon involves in influenza research for over 18 years.
 He studied the replication and pathogenesis of this virus.
 He developed several molecular tests for emerging avian influenza viruses (e.g. H5N1, pandemic H1N1/2009 and H7N9).
 In 2009, he played an active role in theH1N1pandemic and identified the first reassortant of pandemic H1N1/2009 virus in pigs.Currently, he focuses on researching the viral replication and vaccinology of influenza virus.

-Dr Poon serves a virology expert in several international organizations.
-He is a committee member in the Coronavirus Study Group under the International Committee on Taxonomy of Viruses (2006-now), a WHO expert in the Influenza Molecular Diagnosis Working Group, WHO (2009-now), an ad hoc consultant in the Food and Agriculture Organization of the United Nations (2013).
-He is also an editor of PLoS One (2010-now).
+Dr Poon serves as avirology expert in several international organizations.
+He is a committee member in the Coronavirus Study Group under the International Committee on Taxonomy of Viruses (2006-now)and he is also anexpert in the Influenza Molecular Diagnosis Working Group, World Health Organization (2009-now).
+He previously served asan ad hoc consultant in the Food and Agriculture Organization of the United Nations (2013-2014)and in the World Organization for Animal Health (2014) for MERS.
+He is an editor in PLoS One (2010-now) and Virus Evolution (2014-now).
 He also regularly serves as a reviewer in many top tier journals.